aptivate/cmsbootstrap/README.md

     django/website/manage.py runserver

-You should be able to access http://localhost:8000/ and see the Django-CMS pony.
+You should be able to access http://localhost:8000/ and see the Django-CMS pony or welcome page.

 ### Starting your site